 The dream team

-Bryza resides in Istanbul, where he serves as the on the Board of Turcas, a publicly traded energy company in fuel distribution and power generation.
+Bryza resides in Istanbul, where he serves on the Board of Turcas, a publicly traded energy company in fuel distribution and power generation.
 He is also CEO of Lamor Turkey, a Turkish-Finnish joint venture in environmental solutions.
-Bryza is also the Co-Founder and CEO of IKAR Energy Group, and energy investment fund that seeks to help investors strike their individual balance between a high return and facilitating the global energy transition.
+Bryza was also the Co-Founder and CEO of IKAR Energy Group, and energy investment fund that seeks to help investors strike their individual balance between a high return and facilitating the global energy transition.
 And, he serves on the Board of Nobel Upstream, an oil exploration and production company based in London.

 In 2012, Bryza completed a 23-year career as a U.S. diplomat, culminating as Ambassador to Azerbaijan.
 Earlier, he served as Deputy Assistant Secretary of State (2005-2009) and Director on the National Security Council Staff at the White House (2001-2005) for U.S. relations with Turkey, Cyprus, Greece, Central Asia, and the South Caucasus (including mediation of the region’s separatist conflicts).

 During 1998 to 2001, Ambassador Bryza was the Deputy Special Advisor to the President and Secretary of State on Caspian Basin Energy Security.
 He also served in the U.S. Missions to Russia (1995-1997) and Poland (1989-1991).

 Bryza is a frequent commentator in media outlets that have included CNN, Al Jazeera, The BBC, Fox News, Skye News, The Financial Times, Washington Post, New York Times, Wall Street Journal, Bloomberg, and Chicago Tribune, as well as numerous outlets in Turkey and the South Caucasus.

 He is the recipient of Estonia’s Cross of Terra Mariana and Georgia’s Order of St. George.